keepsake journal

 7. Celebration circle and storytelling pledge

-Send a follow-up message within a week summarising the pledge, linking to the keepsakes collected, and pointing to resources like Memorial ideas that keep their story alive for families navigating grief or remembrance.
+Send a follow-up message within a week summarising the pledge, linking to the keepsakes collected, and pointing to resources like the Celebration of Life Storytelling Toolkit for families navigating grief or remembrance.

 How to turn games into lasting keepsakes